-The Canadian Diabetes Association recommends type 2 diabetes screening every 2 years for some children.
+Diabetes Canada (formerly the Canadian Diabetes Association) recommends type 2 diabetes screening every 2 years for some children.
 Children who have not reached puberty and have 3 or more of the risk factors below should be screened.
 Children who have reached puberty and have 2 or more of the following risk factors:footnote 1

 - A body mass index (BMI) in the 95th percentile for his or her age and gender

 - A family history of type 2 diabetes